 Add the all-purpose flour, sugar, salt, baking soda, and baking powder to a 12-ounce mug.
 Whisk the dry ingredients together.

-Place the mug in the microwave and cook for 45-90 seconds (depending on the strength of the microwave), or just until the cake is puffy and just springs back gently to the touch.
+Place the mug in the microwave and cook for 45 to 90 seconds (depending on the strength of the microwave), or just until the cake is puffy and just springs back gently to the touch.
 Do not overcook.

-Remove the cake from the microwave and let cool for 3-4 minutes.
+Remove the cake from the microwave and let cool for 3 to 4 minutes.
 Pierce cake with a wooden skewer in multiple places, then pour the condensed milk/whipping cream mixture over the cake.
 Top cake with whipped cream or a scoop of vanilla ice cream, sprinkle with cinnamon and enjoy immediately.

-The cake will keep in a refrigerator for 2-3 days but is best enjoyed warm.
+The cake will keep in a refrigerator for 2 to 3 days but is best enjoyed warm.